mesonbuild/meson/docs/markdown/Subprojects.md

   prevent from any loss of local changes.
-- If subproject is currently in detached mode, a checkout of the revision from wrap file is performed. *Since 0.56.0* a rebase is also performed in case the revision already existed locally by was outdated.
+- If subproject is currently in detached mode, a checkout of the revision from wrap file is performed. *Since 0.56.0* a rebase is also performed in case the revision already existed locally but was outdated.
 If `--reset` is specified, a hard reset is performed instead of rebase.
 - If subproject is currently at the same branch as specified by the wrap file, a rebase on `origin` commit is performed. *Since 0.56.0* If `--reset` is